He was abused by a Philadelphia priest in the 1980s. Now, he’s taking his story around the world.

 The performer

-But after Brzyski’s death, Argeros began to tell his own story.
+After Brzyski’s death, Argeros began to tell his own story.
 He claimed it.
 In 2019, he started doing his one-man shows.

 “I was watching my friends die,” he said, “and I know a handful of other guys that have never come forward with their experience.
 I honestly thought, let me do something other than sit with this.
-Let me do the thing that I know how to do that might make a little bit of difference for me and a little bit of difference for somebody who else sees it.”
+Let me do the thing that I know how to do that might make a little bit of difference for me and a little bit of difference for somebody else who sees it.”

 He stood before his audience naked — literally.
 He made cracks about his penis.
 He joked about people he knew in the audience and about himself.
 When he got dressed, he wore a red jacket and white and red sneakers — the colors of his Fox Chase soccer uniform and his altar boy vestments.
 He made his audience laugh plenty.
 And he told his story.